rsyslog/rsyslog-doc/source/configuration/lookup_tables.rst

 array
 -----

-The value to be looked up is an integer number from a consequtive set.
+The value to be looked up is an integer number from a consecutive set.
 The set does not need to start at zero or one, but there must be no number missing.
 So, for example ``5,6,7,8,9`` would be a valid set of index values, while ``1,2,4,5`` would not be (due to missing ``3``).